 What is Korma?
 What is Korma Sauce Made of?

-Korma is a dish from Mughal cuisine that originated in the Indian subcontinent around the 16th century.
-The word ‘Korma’ comes from the Urdu word ‘Kormah’, which means ‘braising.’
+Korma is a dish from Mughal cuisine originating in the Indian subcontinent around the 16th century.
+The word 'Korma' comes from the Urdu word 'Kormah,' which means 'braising.'

 What is Lamb Korma?
 Lamb Korma, also known as Mutton Korma, is very popular in most Indian and Pakistani restaurants.
-In this mild curry, meat or vegetables are braised in a yogurt, cream, or a nut-paste based sauce, and seasoned with mild aromatic Indian spices like cardamom, cumin, cinnamon, and coriander.
+In this mild curry, meat or vegetables are braised in a yogurt, cream, or nut-paste-based sauce and seasoned with mild aromatic Indian spices like cardamom, cumin, cinnamon, and coriander.

 Ingredients - Notes & Substitutions